srobo/astoria/protocol/README.md

 -   `sender`- MQTT client name of the program that published the message
 -   `data` - The data for the event, varies by stream.

+Note: the `version` is intentionally excluded here as the software version of the client is not useful to other clients.

 ## Defined Services

-Every service that operates as part of Astoria should be defined in this specification.
+Every service that operates as part of Astoria SHOULD be defined in this specification.

 ### Disk Service

 Slug: `disks`
+Reference Implementation: `astdiskd`

 -   Detects newly mounted disk drives
 -   Detects the removal of drives